Željko Mavrović: Highlights

 Mavrović had 140 fights as an amateur, compiling an amateur record of 124 wins, 16 losses.

 Professional career

-Upon turning professional, he won the EBU Champion of Europe title in 1995 and kept his title in 1996 and 1997 defending it seven times.
+Upon turning professional, he won the EBU Champion of Europe title in 1995 and retained his title through 1996 and 1997, defending it seven times.

 In 1998, he went up against Lennox Lewis for the world heavyweight champion title, but lost after twelve rounds via unanimous decision 119–109, 117–112, and 117–111.
-Although he was outclassed by Lewis in the fight, his daring performance pulled appreciative comments from boxing insiders.
+Although he was outclassed by Lewis in the fight, his bold performance drew appreciative comments from boxing insiders.
 Lewis' manager Frank Maloney said that "Mavrović must have 240lb of steel in his chin" after the fight.
 Lewis described the fight as the most awkward win of his career, citing sauna-like conditions in the ring, as well as Mavrović's agility, motivation and preparedness.